ZASTOSOWANIE W ZALEŻNOŚCI OD PRZYPADKU

 Once all of these steps are completed, production can shift from the on-premises environment to the cloud.

 Cloud migration may take several forms.
-Because cloud migration can seem so daunting at first — with lots of servers, configurations and apps to move across environments, and the success of the company hanging in the balance — it is common for organizations to start small, with a workload that doesn’t need to be completely architected.
+Because cloud migration can seem so daunting at first—with lots of servers, configurations, and apps to move across environments and the success of the company hanging in the balance—it’s common for organizations to start small, with a workload that doesn’t need to be completely architected.